tytydraco/yessleep/out/I_own_a_magic_clock_that_gives_me_2_extra_hours_per_day.md

-When I first opened the package, I was bamboozled to find something completely unlike the product I’d seen in the IKEA store.
+When I first opened the package, I was bamboozled.
+I found something completely unlike the product I’d seen in the IKEA store.
 A clock with the number 13 unwillingly wedged between 12 and 1.

 As I would soon learn, however, it was *exactly* as intended.